inalogy/adaptive-ssh-connector/README.md

 ### 6. **searchOperationSettings**
 Adjusts `SEARCH` operation responses:
 - **`noResultSuccessMessage`**: Custom message when no search results are found.
 - **`generalFatalErrorMessage`**: General error can be thrown in every CRUD operation, should be thrown in case when fatal non-recoverable error.
+Also if `usePersistentShell` is defined connector will close the session.
+This is handy if session need to be restarted (e.g. Connect-ExchangeOnline expired or malfunctioned)

 ---